-In the previous section, we demonstrate the universal level statistics of real eigenvalues in the metal phases of the non-interacting disordered Hamiltonians.
 In this section, we study many-body disordered Hamiltonians that belong to symmetry classes AI, A + $\eta$, AI + $\eta_{+}$, and AI + $\eta_{-}$.
-We calculate the level-spacing distribution, level-spacing-ratio distribution, and the number of real eigenvalues of the many-body Hamiltonians in the weak disorder regime (ergodic phase) and the strong disorder regime (MBL phase).
-In the weak disorder regime, we show that the level-spacing and level-spacing ratio distributions of real eigenvalues match well with those of the non-Hermitian random matrices in the same symmetry classes.
-The number of real eigenvalues in the weak disorder regime is scaled by the square root of the dimensions of the many-body Hamiltonians, which is consistent with the random matrix theory.
+We calculate the level-spacing distributions, level-spacing-ratio distributions, and the numbers of real eigenvalues in the weak disorder regime (ergodic phase) and the strong disorder regime (MBL phase).
+In the weak disorder regime, we show that the level-spacing and level-spacing-ratio distributions of real eigenvalues match well with those of non-Hermitian random matrices in the same symmetry classes.
+In addition, we find that the number of real eigenvalues in the weak disorder regime is scaled by the square root of the dimensions of the many-body Hamiltonians, which is also consistent with the random matrix theory.
 In the strong disorder regime, we show that the many-body model in class AI is characterized by non-universal scalings of the number of real eigenvalues and its standard deviation.
-We also provide a phenomenological explanation for the non-universal behavior.
+We also provide a phenomenological explanation for this non-universal behavior.